 What are the benefits of using a personal loan?

-While a car loan may be better suited in certain situations, personal loans offer a range of benefits to those looking to finance a vehicle:
+While a car loan may be better in certain situations, personal loans offer a range of benefits to those looking to finance a vehicle.

 - Buy a used car.
-While some car loan lenders only allow you to purchase a used vehicle under a certain age, you can finance any car you want with a personal loan.
-This includes classic vehicles and used cars over the age limit.
+While some car loan lenders only allow you to purchase a used vehicle under a certain age, you can finance nearly any car you want with a personal loan.
+This includes classic vehicles and used cars over 10 years old.

-- Wider range of lenders.
-You may find a larger range of lenders and loan options if you look for an unsecured personal loan from an online lender rather than a car loan.
+- Variety of lenders.
+You may find a larger range of lenders and loan options if you look for an unsecured personal loan from an online lender rather than keeping your search solely on car loans.